dkallen78/Mathemagicus-Version-3.0/README.md

 Included as of now (2019/07/29) are the .html, .js, .css, and assett files.
 I'm going to upload a .rar later.

-### Up next: More spells, and notifications
+### Up next: More spells, more challenges

-I'm not going to worry about the spell interface until I have everything built in from the last game plus all of the new stuff I want.
-I'm going to add some more options to the options menu and I'm going to push some more spells into the game.

-I'm struggling with the notifications.
-I've got a very simple system in place right now that works but I don't like it.
-I'd like it to be a bit more functional, maybe even handle more than one notification.
+I'm going to continue porting the spells from v2 to v3.
+Next up is the Strength Spell.
+But before I do that I have to make a challenge for the Reduce Terms Spell.
+Once I've got all of these done, I'm going to reach out to the math community for feedback on my challenges.

 ### Notes to self: